-Writing about an adventure is, for me, the most rewarding form of travel writing I do.
+Writing about an adventure is, for me, the most rewarding form of travel writing.
 While going on the trip itself is pretty great, most people know that it can be a ton of work too.
 You’re there to get a job done and you need to do it well to land another job.
 No pressure at all!

-Let’s say you’re off on a trekking trip to Nepal and you’d like to write about it.
+You’re off on a trekking trip to Nepal and you’d like to write about it.
 We can discuss how to pitch the idea later.
 For now, try to think about how you’d report it.
 What details would you need to properly construct a setting?
 Mountain heights.
 Trail lengths.
 Population numbers.
 River names.
 Types of trees.
 Temperature.
 Mood.
 What the air smells like.
 Sounds you hear.
 What details should you get about the people you meet?
-Their age, nationality, what they’re wearing, the color of their hair, the tone of their voice.
-Why they are traveling.
-You never know what parts you need, so get out your notebook — yes you need a notebook— and jot these things down.
+Their age, nationality, what they’re wearing, the color of their hair, the tone of their voice, and why they are traveling.
+You never know what parts you need, so get out your notebook – yes you need a notebook – and jot these things down.

 Be specific with each detail.
 The stone hut smells of wet granite.
 Pandanus trees line the trail.
 Hourglass dolphins play off the bow.
 Think of details as roses in your story.
 “Rose is a rose is a rose,” the famous Gertrude Stein line, works.
 “Plant is a plant is a plant” does not.